 In 1864 Garnett became pastor of the Fifteenth Street Presbyterian Church in Washington, D.C.
 On Sunday, February 12, 1865 Garnet preached a sermon in the U.S. House of Representatives.
 Although he did not address Congress, his presentation was the first by an African American in the Capitol Building.

 In 1868 Garnet moved to Pittsburgh where he briefly served as President of Avery College, a school of religious education for African Americans.
 Originally an opponent of the colonization movement, by the mid-nineteenth century Garnet shifted his support to the migration of black Americans to Liberia.
-In 1881 President James A. Garfield appointed Garnet minister (ambassador) to Liberia.
-Garnet moved to the West African nation but died two months after his arrival.
+In December 1881 President James A. Garfield appointed Garnet minister (ambassador) to Liberia.
+Garnet moved to the West African nation but died on February 13, 1882, barely two months after his arrival.